Skip to main content

 Flora Ecosystems

 Sphagnum mosses form the foundation of the raised bog ecosystem, though cover is reduced compared to pristine conditions, with typically less than 30% ground cover in non-active areas.
 Heather, cross-leaved heath, and cotton grasses dominate the bog surface vegetation, with Sphagnum capillifolium tolerant of drier conditions prevalent in areas of reduced water levels.
 A small area of alkaline fen occurs at the southern end of Lough Lurgeen where a stream exits, creating habitat for lime-loving plants contrasting with the acidic bog vegetation.
-Hypnum cupressiforme moss and Cladonia lichens colonize drier bog surfaces where Sphagnum cover is reduced.
+[1] Hypnum cupressiforme moss and Cladonia lichens colonise drier bog surfaces where Sphagnum cover is reduced.

 Geology

 The site's exceptional character derives from the unusual coupling of raised bog and karst geology, with peat development overlying and interacting with limestone bedrock.
-Lough Lurgeen lake occupies a linear depression within the bog, an oligotrophic (nutrient-poor) peat-bottomed lake that is rare in Ireland.
+[1] Lough Lurgeen lake occupies a linear depression within the bog, an oligotrophic (nutrient-poor) peat-bottomed lake that is rare in Ireland.
 The bog's relatively flat surface morphology resembles blanket bog in places, distinguishing it from the more pronounced domes typical of Midland raised bogs.
-The geological setting creates conditions for both peatland and karst wetland features, recognized through the site's designation as a County Geological Site.
+The geological setting creates conditions for both peatland and karst wetland features, recognised through the site's designation as a County Geological Site.

 Climate And Weather

-The wet climate of County Galway, with annual rainfall around 1100-1200mm, originally maintained the waterlogged conditions necessary for raised bog development.
+The wet climate of County Galway, with annual rainfall around 1,100–1,200 mm, originally maintained the waterlogged conditions necessary for raised bog development.
 High humidity and frequent precipitation should sustain active peat formation, though drainage has reduced water levels across much of the bog surface.
 Temperature regimes are mild year-round, with the bog's exposed situation allowing wind to influence surface moisture conditions.
 Future climate projections suggest increasing drought stress may further threaten the bog's ecological integrity.

 Human History